simvisa logo

 Can my interview be waived if my spouse and I have only been married for a short time?

-It’s possible for your interview to be waived even if you've only been married briefly.
+Yes, your interview can be waived even if you've only been married briefly.

 The decision to waive the interview depends on various factors, including the completeness of your application, the strength of your supporting documents, and the discretion of USCIS officials.
 If your case is straightforward and the evidence is compelling, the agency may forgo the interview to streamline the process.